dasch-swiss/dsp-api/docs/02-knora-ontologies/salsah-gui.md

 ### Guielement

-The instances of class `Guielement` are individuals representing SALSAH GUI elements for data entry.
+The instances of class `Guielement` are individuals representing GUI elements for data entry.

 ## Individuals